questdb/questdb.io/docs/guides/importing-data.md

 For more information on the `/imp` entry point, refer to the [REST API documentation](/docs/reference/api/rest/#imp---import-data).

-## Unordered data import with insert lag and batch size
+## Large datasets with out-of-order data

-Using the lag and batch size parameters during `INSERT AS SELECT` statements is a convenient strategy to load and order large datasets from CSV in bulk.
+Using the `lag` and `batch` size parameters during `INSERT AS SELECT` statements is a convenient strategy to load and order large datasets from CSV in bulk when they contain out-of-order data.

+The batch size specifies how many records to attempt to bulk insert at one time and the **lag** allows for specifying the expected lateness of out-of-order timestamp values (in microseconds):

 ```questdb-sql
 INSERT batch 100000 lag 180000000 INTO my_table